-On Day 1 of the examination, technical examiners, Stephen Berger, James Sneeringer and I were present to observe and verify the installation of the vendor's software.
+On Day 1 of the examination, technical examiners, Stephen Berger, James Sneeringer, and I were present to observe and verify the installation of the vendor's software.
 I was present for observation purposes, but did not participate in the installation portion of the exam.
 In addition to observing the installation of the software, the technical examiners also verified version numbers of the software and component parts.

-After the installation was completed, I received assistance from Secretary of State Staff Attorney Tim Juro with testing the AutoMARK Voter Assist Terminal ("AutoMARK") and the ExpressVote terminal for compliance with state and federal accessibility guidelines.
-The AutoMARK was previously certified for use in Texas elections and is designed as a ballot marking device for pre-printed ballots that are read through a scanner.
-The ExpressVote is also a ballot marking device that produces a ballot card that lists the voter's selections.
-The ballot card is subsequently read by a scanner.
+After the installation was completed, I received assistance from Secretary of State Staff Attorney Andre Montgomery with testing the AutoMARK Voter Assist Terminal ("AutoMARK") and the ExpressVote tabulator terminal for compliance with state and federal accessibility guidelines.
+The AutoMark was previously certified for use in Texas Elections.
+The ExpressVote tabulator has never been certified in Texas.
+However, in 2016, the Secretary of State tested and certified the ExpressVote (without the tabulation features).
 After reviewing and testing both the AutoMARK and the ExpressVote's tactile, audio, and visual input devices and approaches to marking and casting a ballot, we determined that both devices met the accessibility guidelines dictated by both federal and state law.

 On Day 2 of the examination, all examiners were present.
-The vendor presented an overview of EVS 5.2.2.0 and provided an explanation and demonstration of the new and existing equipment.
+The vendor presented an overview of EVS 5.4.0.0 and provided an explanation and demonstration of the new and existing equipment.
+The vendor spent a considerable amount of time reviewing the ExpressVote tabulator as this was the only piece of equipment that was new to the Texas certification process.
+The ExpressVote tabulator has the capability of functioning as both a ballot marking device and a tabulator.
+This functionality is determined when the programming of the equipment occurs, prior to any ballots being marked or deposited into the tabulator.

 Examiners were then given the opportunity to test each piece of equipment with a pre-marked "test deck" of ballots to ensure that the equipment performed the tasks required under state law and accurately tabulated the ballots cast.
-Voted ballots were tabulated through the DS200 (precinct ballot counter), and DS850 (central tabulator) and the new DS450 (central tabulator).
-The tabulation reports from the DS200, DS450, and DS850 all matched the hand counted tally from the pre-marked test deck.
+The pre-marked test deck was marked and hand tallied by staff from the Secretary of State's office on ballots provided by the vendor.
+The vendor was not previously made aware of how the ballots would be marked.
+Some ballots were marked using the AutoMark and ExpressVote before being deposited in the scanners.
+Voted ballots were tabulated through the DS200 (precinct ballot counter), and DS850 (central tabulator).
+The tabulation reports from the DS200 and DS850 all matched the hand counted tally from the premarked test deck.